Course Announcement: "Statistics of Inequality and Discrimination" (36-313)

 Statistical tools: tests for differences in proportions or

-probabilities; adjusting for applicant characteristics; deciding what to
+probabilities; adjusting for applicant characteristics (again)

 biased?
 What would that even mean?
 Do algorithms trained on existing data